 But all this abundance goes hand in hand with a decline in morality and religion that undermines the foundations of society.
 The people have lost the instructions given by God and religion has degenerated into a meaningless, hollow form.
 Amos appears in the midst of this decline and raises his voice.

 His separation from evil allows him to denounce evil.
-Seen in this way he is reminiscent of John the baptist.
-That too is a man of the wilderness, of the outdoors, who denounces evil within the city to the court of Herod.
+Seen in this way he is reminiscent of John the baptist, who, like Amos is also a man of the wilderness, of the outdoors, who denounces evil within the city to the court of Herod.
 It costs him his head (Mt 3:1-4; 11:7-11,18; 14:1-12).

 Amos in the New Testament